Escaping the big smoke and heading the Cotswolds this weekend! I can’t wait! Our little English gateways are some of my favourite trips.

 Santorini – 2016

 After a first video of my trip to Puglia, here is my second video creation – the highlights of our weekend on the Jurassic Coast.
-I like to play with new type of content and thought you would like it!
+I like to play with new types of content and thought you would like it!

 The Jurassic Coast stretches from Devon to Dorset and offers some of the most impressive and scenic views of England.
 Why this name?
 Millions of years ago this was the house to many palaeontology creatures and today it is the house of many fossils.
 It is a fantastic escape to the English seaside and I will soon share our full itinerary!

-Also you may wonder why our car feature so much in the video.
+Also, you may wonder why our car feature so much in the video.
 Well… This is the creative input of Andrew who is having a love affair with his new Alfa Romeo Giulia…

 Hope you enjoy it!